-Reproducibility: The reproducibility of the test was investigated by determining the intra- and interassay coefficients of variation (CV) using 2 sera with values at different points on the calibration curve.
-The intra-assay CVs are based on 25 determinations and the inter-assay CVs on 20 determinations.
+Reproducibility: The reproducibility of the test was investigated by determining the intra-assay coefficients of variation (CV) using 5 samples and inter-assay (CV) using 2 samples with values at different points on the calibration curve.
+The intra-assay CVs are based on 25 determinations and inter-assay CVs are based on 20 determinations each.